einbahnstrasse/MHL-Physical-Modeling/april-recording-setup.md

 The exact names of Goeun's computer and the mixing console will appear differenly than the red text you see here.
 Apologies that this is a terrible photo; it is just a quick and dirty graphic to show you what the setup should look like.

-21. For input from the microphoes to the Max patch, I will program a separate connection. _Stand by for further details about this._
+For input from the microphoes to your Max patches, I will program a separate connection. _Stand by for further details about this._

 #### 3.4 Test Signals at 15:00